Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction

-For tractability purposes, we define a time-discrete version of \eqref{Eq::ourModelCSPlusM} by performing the discretisation of the time-interval ${0,T}$ into $W_{t}$-steps, this shall result in $u^{W_{t}}$ reconstructed images and $\mathbf{\boldsymbol\upsilon}^{W_{t}-1}$ vector fields.
-Therefore, the scheme from \eqref{Eq::ourModelCSPlusM} is now defined as:
+For tractability purposes, we define a spatio-temporal-discrete version of (\ref{initial_problem}) by performing the discretisation of the time interval [0,T] into $W_t$-steps and of the spatial domain $\Omega$ into the pixel grid $\{1,\cdots,M\}\times\{1,\cdots,N\}$.
+This results in $W_t$ reconstructed images $u$ and in $W_t-1$ vector fields $\mathbf{v}$ on the pixel grid.
+We then seek to minimise the following functional:

-From a computational point of view, the model from \eqref{Eq::optimisationDis} presents some numerical challenges $-$ it is non-convex, and non-differentiable (due to the $L^{1}$ norm).
-Therefore, to achieve more computational tractability we solve \eqref{Eq::ourModelCSPlusM} by alternating minimisation, that is, we break up the \eqref{Eq::ourModelCSPlusM} into two more tractable sub-problems.
-Following~\cite{Burger::2018}, we alternate between optimising over $u$ and $\mathbf{\boldsymbol\upsilon}$ whilst keeping the other fixed.
-Details on the solution of each sub-problem, at each iteration, is as follows.